MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 ## Downloading locked files doesn't error

 In previous builds of Windows Holographic, when attempting to download a locked file, the result would be an HTTP error page.
 In the Windows Holographic, version 21H1 update, trying to download a locked file results in nothing visible happening—the file doesn’t download and there’s no error.
+This is a **known issue**.

 [Back to list](#list)

 ## Device Portal file upload/download times out

 Some customers have found, when attempting to upload or download files, the operation might appear to hang and then time out or never complete.
 This is separate from the '[file locked' known issue](#downloading-locked-files-doesnt-error) -- this affects Windows Holographic, versions 2004, 20H2 and 21H1 in-market builds.
 The problem has been root caused to a bug in Device Portal's handling of certain requests, and is most consistently hit when using https, which is the default.
+This is a **known issue**.

 ### Workaround